4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 ### Software Update

 The Software Update commands allow an MDM server to perform software updates.
-In OS X, a variety of system software can be updated.
+In macOS, a variety of system software can be updated.
 In iOS, only OS updates are supported.

 > **Note:**
 If the device has a passcode, it must be cleared before an iOS update is performed.